 Name of Awardee:

 Total Number of Stock Units Awarded:

 Grant Date:

 Vesting Completion Date:

+Vesting Schedule:

-Vesting Schedule: [This Award will become vested as to 34% of the total number of Stock Units subject to the Award on [] (the "Vesting Date"), subject to continued employment or service through such vesting date.
+[This Award will become vested as to 34% of the total number of Stock Units subject to the Award on [\\\\\] (the "Vesting Date"), subject to continued employment or service through such vesting date.
 The remaining 66% of the total number of Stock Units subject to the Award will become vested in two equal annual installments on the first two anniversaries of the Vesting Date, subject to continued employment or service through each such vesting date.]

-conditions of the Corporation's 2016 Performance Incent are attached and incorporated herein by this reference.
-The Agreement.
-The Award has been granted to you in additional to the condition of the condition o you and the Corporation agree that the Award is granted under and governed by the terms and ive Plan (the "Plan") and the Terms and Conditions of Stock Unit Award (the "Terms"), which his Notice of Stock Unit Award, together with the Terms, will be referred to as your Award on to, and not in lieu of, any other form of compensation otherwise payable or to be paid to you erein or in the Terms.
-You acknowledge receipt of a copy of the Terms, the Plan and the
+By your signature and the Corporation's signature below, you and the Corporation agree that the Award is granted under and governed by the terms and conditions of the Corporation's 2016 Performance Incentive Plan (the "Plan") and the Terms and Conditions of Stock Unit Award (the "Terms"), which are attached and incorporated herein by this reference.
+This Notice of Stock Unit Award, together with the Terms, will be referred to as your Award Agreement.
+The Award has been granted to you in addition to, and not in lieu of, any other form of compensation otherwise payable or to be paid to you.
+Capitalized terms are defined in the Plan if not defined herein or in the Terms.
+You acknowledge receipt of a copy of the Terms, the Plan and the Prospectus for the Plan.

-1